einstin88/Sapling/README.md

 ## FAQ
 1. What it means by texts are not parsable?
-2. Why am I getting `server response error`?
+2. Why am I getting `failed to see startup message` error?

 ### version history
 - v0.1 [end-Sep-2020] - alpha testing + initial release